Skip to main content

 1. Psychedelic Care Navigation – In addition to providing software to licensed practitioners, we are interested in helping break down barriers that trip up psychedelic seekers from reaching services (and there are a lot of them).
 It’s costly, takes time, it’s hard to find services, it’s not easy to compare services, and there are all sorts of questions that people have before they want to make this sizable expenditure.
 Our team works with psychedelic seekers to help with all of this.
 We want to support people entering this space, make them feel comfortable, answer questions, and help them figure out how they want to proceed.
 If you head to our website you’ll get a sense for how this works.

-2. Directory Listings – Althea recently published our new directory of licensed centers and facilitators in the state programs.
+1. In the summer of 2025, Althea published a directory of licensed centers and facilitators in the state programs.
 We did this as another way to help on the marketing side for state-program licensees.
 We had heard from many that they didn’t expect to have to do as much marketing as they have, and we thought we could help.
 While our directory includes all verified licensees, we charge facilitators for premium profile listings.
 This enables facilitators to put in links to their website, photos, scheduling links, and other details that make them more searchable in the directory.

 3. Premium Features – Can you believe Althea only started building software in September 2024?
 We have made it a long way since then, and we aren’t slowing down now.
 As our software progresses, we will have some features that are beyond general client management and state compliance that may cost money.
 This will move us into the “freemium” model.
 As mentioned, to many clients and stay compliant with state programs, we will continue to make sure that is free so that new businesses have one less worry on their plate.
 At the moment, though, when you sign up for Althea, everything comes included and at no subscription cost.